+A power nap isn’t something new or a fad that’s going to pass away.
 Winston Churchill, Napoleon, Albert Einstein and Thomas Edison are all known to have valued a quick 40 winks.
-Here, the amazing benefits of a power nap.
+Here are some of the amazing benefits of a power nap.

-1. Better Learning
+1. Improved Learning

-“These findings support the researchers’ hypothesis that sleep is needed to clear the brain’s short-term memory storage and make room for new information,” says the study’s lead, psychology professor Matthew Walker.
-“Sleep not only rights the wrong of prolonged wakefulness but, at a neurocognitive level, it moves you beyond where you were before you took a nap.”
+These findings support the researchers’ hypothesis that sleep is needed to clear the brain’s short-term memory storage.
+Thereby making room for new information.
+The study’s lead, psychology professor Matthew Walker also notes that: “Sleep not only rights the wrong of prolonged wakefulness but, at a neurocognitive level, it moves you beyond where you were before you took a nap.”

 2. Enhanced Creativity